 Team Up Derbyshire also incorporates three key initiatives of the national Ageing Well programme.
-These are: community urgent response (reducing the need for hospital admissions), enhancing health in care homes (providing comprehensive support to care homes and their residents), and anticipatory care (working proactively with patients to maintain or improve health and wellbeing, and thereby reducing the need for hospital care).
+These are: community urgent response (providing crisis response and reablement care), enhancing health in care homes (providing comprehensive support to care homes and their residents), and anticipatory care (working proactively with patients to maintain or improve health and wellbeing).

-An acute home visiting service is a responsive and effective home visiting service for patients that prevents them attending emergency departments and relieves GP workload.
-The service provides timely assessment and support for vulnerable patients.
-As well as being designed to help prevent hospital admissions, the acute home visiting service should improve patient experience and lead to a better use of resources.
+An acute home visiting service is a responsive and effective home visiting service for patients, providing person-centred care, timely assessment and support for vulnerable patients.
+As well as being designed to help prevent hospital admissions, the acute home visiting service is set to improve the patient experience and lead to a better use of resources.

 Housebound patients (in residential care or their own homes) are at higher risk of deteriorating health and hospital admissions.
 For GPs, home visits have to be fitted in around other surgery commitments, and smaller GP practices, in particular, can struggle to meet on-the-day peaks in demand for home visits.
 This has previously meant that patients unable to attend their surgery could experience a delayed holistic assessment of their needs.

-The urgent community response service aims to support people with complex needs to live safely in their communities, through co-ordinated and responsive care, avoiding unnecessary admission to hospital and long-term care
+The urgent community response service aims to support people with complex needs to live safely in their communities, through co-ordinated and responsive care, reducing the need for unnecessary admissions to hospital and long-term care.